Primitive Catalog

 These are intentionally future-facing and are not required for the initial vertical slice.

 VI.
-StableHLO Alignment
+StableHLO Reference Vocabulary

 When there is a choice, the Tenferro IR vocabulary should prefer the StableHLO-style name and semantics: